vinodkd/guts/src/book/01_size.md

 ### Question #5: So how to numerically calculate size?

 So how do we put some numbers against these ideas?
-We're essentially at an impasse: We dont yet know how to size the atomic statements, nor do we know the size of the the containers themselves.
-All we have determined so far is: *If* we know the sizes of the statements and their containers, the overall size is an accumulation of individual sizes.
+We're slightly better off than before, but we still dont yet know to size the atomic operations, nor do we know the size of the the containers themselves.
+All we have determined so far is: *If* we know the sizes of the operations and their containers, the overall size is an accumulation of individual sizes.

-`Hello World` is as basic as programs get, but its still proven to be complex and high level enough to prevent us from being able say anything definitive about Operations and their sizes.
+Maybe a program in a high level language is closer to the application of programming as opposed to its core.
 Maybe we need to look at a simpler model of programming?

 <a name="#ssi"></a>
 Down to the basics - SSI